OpenDSA/OpenDSA/RST/source/Glossary.rst

       of the heap) until all elements have been removed (and replaced at their proper location in the array).

+   height
+      The height of a tree is one more than the :term:`depth` of the deepest :term:`node` in the tree.

    induction hypothesis
       The key assumption used in an induction proof, that the theorem to be proved holds for smaller instances of the theorem.
       The induction hypothesis is equivalent to the recursive call in a recursive function.

+   inorder traversal
+      In a binary tree, a :term:`traversal` that first recursively visits the left child, then visits the root, an then recursively visits the right child.
+      In a :term:`binary search tree`, this traversal will :term:`enumerate` the nodes in sorted order.

    insertion sort
       A sorting algorithm with :math:`\Theta(n^2)` average and worst